stefanjb-it/chickenpi/README.md

 # ChickenPi

 Example solution written in Javascript</br>
-Simple and easy REST API to control a pin of a Raspberry PI</br>
+Simple and easy REST API to control a pin on a Raspberry PI</br>
 Only working on Raspberry Pi

 ## Used NPM Packages: